Mercateo/component-check/README.md

 ## React

-At this time you would probably expect an introduction to Redux or freezer with a [flux-like architecture](https://medium.com/@arqex/react-the-simple-way-cabdf1f42f12).
-Both are needed to handle state changes in an application.
-Because we only look into static components for now we can focus on React and will introduce Redux and freezer at a later step.
+At this time you would probably expect an introduction to Redux, which is a framework for handling state changes in an application.
+Because we only look into static components for now - which don't have state changes - we can focus on React and will introduce Redux at a later step.

 First install `react` and `react-dom`: